opendatasoft/ods-documentation/source/publishing_data/03_scheduling_updates/scheduling_updates.rst

 .. image:: images/scheduling__scheduling--en.png
     :alt: scheduling tab

 Once a dataset is saved with a remote resource, the scheduling tab is activated.
 The minimum interval is the minute, but it is not activated by default.
-Please contact OpenDataSoft's support if you need minute level scheduling on your domain.
+Please contact Opendatasoft's support if you need minute level scheduling on your domain.
 You can add as many schedule as you want.
 For instance, if it fits your needs, you could decide to schedule a dataset to be reprocessed every Monday morning and every Wednesday afternoon.

 Pushing real time data
 ----------------------

 For some types of data, it can be useful to push data instead of the more traditional model of having the data being pulled from a resource by the platform.
-To address this need, the OpenDataSoft platform offers a realtime push API.
+To address this need, the Opendatasoft platform offers a realtime push API.
 It is not to be confused with the ability to schedule a dataset processing.
 When scheduling, the dataset will periodically pull the resource and process the data that is inside of it, whereas with the push API, the dataset is fed by an application through a push API and records are processed one by one as soon as they are received.

 .. admonition:: Note
    :class: note

    As this feature is still in beta, it is not activated by default.
-Please contact OpenDataSoft's support to try it out.
+Please contact Opendatasoft's support to try it out.

 Configuring the dataset schema
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~